One website coming up!

 5. Blue Was the Second Most Popular Tuxedo Color

-As you might assume, black was the most common tuxedo or suit colour among the Best Actors and Best Supporting Actors, at 66%.
-The next most popular colour was blue, with 17%.
+As you might assume, black was the most common tuxedo or suit colour, at 65%.
+The next most popular colour was blue, at 16%.

 You may recall the brilliant blue tuxedo of Eddie Redmayne when he won Best Actor for The Theory of Everything.
 There was also the navy tuxedo Daniel Day-Lewis wore when taking home his third Best Actor award (this time for Lincoln).